ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 - Move the phone closer to the ESP32-S3.
 - Restart the ESP32-S3.
 - Retry provisioning.
-- Use SoftAP provisioning as an alternative.
+- Use QR Code provisioning with BLE as an alternative.

 ### Wi-Fi Provisioning Fails